Finite and infinitesimal flexibility of semidiscrete surfaces: Introduction

 We also use the notion

 While working with a rather abstract semidiscrete or $n$-ribbon surface $f$ we keep in mind the two-dimensional piecewise-ruled surface associated to it (see Fig.~\ref{part}).

+Note that, within this paper we traditionally consider $t$ as an argument of a semidiscrete surface $f$.
+The time parameter for deformations is $\lambda$.

-In present paper we prove that any 2-ribbon surface (as a ruled surface) is flexible and has one degree of freedom in the generic case (Theorem~\ref{2-ribbon flex}).
-This is quite surprising since generic 1-ribbon surfaces have infinitely many degrees of freedom, see, for instance, in~\cite{PW2}, Theorem~5.3.10.
-We also find a system of differential equations for the deformation of 2-ribbon surfaces (System~A and Corollary~\ref{111c}).
+In present paper we prove that every generic 2-ribbon surface (as a ruled surface) is flexible and has one degree of infinitesimal and finite flexibility in the generic case (Theorem~\ref{1-d-inf} and Theorem~\ref{2-ribbon flex}).
+This is quite surprising since generic 1-ribbon surfaces have infinitely many degrees of flexibility, see, for instance, in~\cite{PW2}, Theorem~5.3.10.
+We also find a system of differential equations for the deformation of 2-ribbon surfaces (Definition~\ref{defODE} and Proposition~\ref{euV+}).
 In contrast to that, a generic $n$-ribbon surface is rigid for $n\ge 3$.
-For the case $n=3$ we prove the following statement (see Theorem~\ref{inf} and Corollary~\ref{LambdaH}).
+For the case $n=3$ we prove the following statement (see Theorem~\ref{inf} and Remark~\ref{infREM}).